Numerus clausus: Legislation

-As related to matters other than education
+Matters other than education

 Numerus clausus is also a rule that regulates the number of practitioners of a public service in many areas.
 In the U.S., for instance, it can limit the number of liquor stores to be found in a given geographic area.

 In France, it limits the distribution of public notaries geographically and, in effect, limits competition for their services (since their fees are fixed by the state).
 Notaries handle, for instance, title transactions, which is not allowed to lawyers in France.
 Similar limitations apply to pharmacists, and to licensed premises for the consumption of strong alcoholic beverages.

 In India the system of caste quotas for job placement is enforced, and vigorously defended by strikes and riots.

 Often, the rule is administered by the corporation or professional body to which the public servant must adhere, but it is also employed by state entities that have the responsibility for assuring the uniformity of a public service across a national geography.